Correcting a Nonparametric Two-sample Graph Hypothesis Test for Graphs with Different Numbers of Vertices with

-Note that the only differing feature of the second graph is the latent position of the vertices in the first block.
+Note that the only differing feature of the second graph is the latent position of the vertices in the third block, and the difference is entirely explained by the position being slightly further away in the $\theta$ coordiante.
 The graph orders and ratios of thereof are identical to the ones used in the validity simulation.
 The results are presented in the Figure \ref{fig:nonpar-power-sbm}.
 The test that uses the CASE remains consistent even in $d=3$.